 You can learn more about cognitive-behavioral therapy in clinical practice in this article, “5 Psychologically Informed Approaches to Pain Care.”

-As science continues to shed new light on our understanding of chronic pain, we can welcome the research advances and readily integrate the skills needed to optimize patient care.
+As science continues to shed new light on our understanding of chronic pain, we welcome research advances that we can readily integrate in order to optimize patient care.
 In what ways do you incorporate cognitive-behavioral strategies or pain-coping skills into your practice?
 Leave a comment below or connect with us on FB.
-We’d love to hear from you!In what ways do you incorporate cognitive-behavioral strategies or pain-coping skills into your practice?
+We would love to hear from you!In what ways do you incorporate cognitive-behavioral strategies or pain-coping skills into your practice?
 Click To Tweet

 - Russek L, McManus C. A practical guide to integrating behavioral and psychologically informed approaches into physical therapist management of patients with chronic pain.
 Orthopaedic Practice 2015;27:8-16.